Research centres and strategic partnerships

 Centres for Doctoral Training

-We host and participate in several UKRI-funded Centres for Doctoral Training (CDTs), offering structured PhD programmes that combine advanced research with professional development and industry engagement.
+In the school we host and participate in several EPSRC and UKRI funded Centres for Doctoral Training (CDTs), offering structured PhD programmes that combine advanced research with professional development and industry engagement.

 University-wide and thematic research initiatives